 When I started out with grilling I did everything by memory, but now I have a little book where I write down all my tweaks and changes I did while grilling.

-Later on I put it all in my computer for the next time.
+Later on, I put it all on my computer for the next time.
 After I started doing this I have seen a big improvement in my results.

 Here is a video for some more tip on how to improve your grilling